wyhfrank/grid-trade/README.md

 ## TODO

 - [ ] Bug: duplicate orders exist
+- [ ] Bug: orders are cancelled from the server side with unknow reason
 - [x] Irregular price notification is overwhelming
 - [x] Bug in notifying the counter: total counter is not updated instantly
 - [x] Log the full lifecycle of an order (creation -> traded / cancelled -> removed)